SiyiP/med-linked-blog-starter-md/Hematology Oncology (block 9)/-SFP White Blood Cells I-IV_Rinker.md

 - normally we have a mix of kappa poz and lambda poz cells - seen in flow cytometry
 - **b cell neoplasms are IDENTICAL - light chain restriction, monotypic, all kappa or all lambda**
 	- they also show aberrant antigen expression - like antigens that normal b cells don't: in mantle cell lymphoma, CD5(typically on t cells), cyclin D1
+	- Kappa light chain restriction , meaning distribution of kappa/lamda is polyploidal ...
+Basically green stays one side, other color stays on other side etc
+		- there's a cutoff, above the line and below , we can see if it's CD10 poz or below the line.
+		- we keep that in green = the cells we've isolated and we're checking for.

-mature b-cell neoplasms - a ton of these low grade ones:

-chronic lymphocytic leukemia - CLL - leukocytosis w/ lymphocytosis **in peripheral blood** ; inc. mature monotypic b cells with CLL immunophenotype  ; cracked earth snickerdoodle
+mature b-cell neoplasms - a ton of these low grade ones: chronic lymphocytic leukemia - CLL - leukocytosis w/ lymphocytosis **in peripheral blood** ; inc. mature monotypic b cells with CLL immunophenotype  ; cracked earth snickerdoodle

 small lymphocytic lymphoma - SLL - lymphadenopathy/extranodal tumor formation, more confined to lymph node - mature monotypic b cells still, with CLL